 It is ideal to accompany fish, salads and creams.

 8- 10º C.

-Grapes undergo strict controls in the vineyards to decide the correct moment to be harvested and transformed into a wine with the right amount of sugar and acidity.
-Fermentation is done at 14-16º C and the result is a fruity and elegant wine.
+Its grapes undergo strict controls on the vineyards to determine the correct moment to be harvested and transformed into a wine with the right amount of sugar and acidity.
+Fermentation takes place at 14-16º C and the result is a fruity and elegant wine.